WESC-FM

-WESC-FM (92.5 MHz) is a commercial radio station in Greenville, South Carolina and serving the Upstate region, including Greenville, Spartanburg and Anderson, South Carolina as well as Asheville, North Carolina.
-It airs a classic country radio format and is owned by iHeartMedia, Inc. The station goes by the name 92.5 WESC and its slogan is "Carolina's Best Country And Your All-Time Favorites."
+WESC-FM (92.5 MHz) is a commercial radio station in Greenville, South Carolina, serving the Upstate region, including Greenville, Spartanburg and Anderson, South Carolina, as well as Asheville, North Carolina.
+It airs a classic country radio format and is owned by iHeartMedia, Inc. The station goes by the name "92.5 WESC" and its slogan is "Carolina's Best Country And Your All-Time Favorites". iHeart owns three country stations in the market: WSSL-FM 100.5 has a contemporary country format, while WESC 660 AM and WESC-FM 92.5 simulcast classic country hits.

 The studios and offices are on North Main Street in downtown Greenville.
 The transmitter is along the North Carolina/South Carolina border, off YMCA Camp Road, east of Cedar Mountain, North Carolina.
 WESC-FM broadcasts using HD Radio.

 History

-Early Years
+Early years

 WESC-FM signed on the air in March 1948 as the FM sister station to WESC 660, simulcasting its country music format.
 In the late 1960s, WESC-FM switched to beautiful music while WESC 660 remained a country outlet.
 WESC-AM-FM returned to a country music simulcast in the 1980s, although there were times the AM station aired separate programming, leaning toward classic country.

 WESC-AM-FM were acquired in 1998 by San Antonio-based Clear Channel Communications.
 In 2014, Clear Channel changed its name to iHeartMedia.

 In 2000, the simulcast was split apart.
 WESC-FM retained its country format, while WESC 660 was leased to the Radio Training Network, which programmed a Christian talk and teaching format in conjunction with 89.3 WLFJ-FM.
 The local marketing agreement (LMA) ended in August 2019, after which the two stations returned to their prior simulcast.

-Move Toward Classic Country
+Move toward classic country

 In 2001, WESC-FM adjusted its format to classic-leaning country, in a move to separate itself from co-owned 100.5 WSSL-FM, which has a more youthful country sound.
 Although there is overlap with WSSL-FM, WESC distinguished itself by playing more 'genuine/raw' current selections along with hits from the early 1990s and before, sometimes going back to the 1970s.

 In the late 2010s, the station abandoned all current or recurrent hits and now strictly plays country music from the 1980s through the 2000s, with an occasional 1970s or earlier and song from the early 2010s played.

-It is also the area's network affiliate for NASCAR, often calling itself "Your Racin' Station."
+WESC is the area's network affiliate for Clemson Tigers athletics as well as NASCAR, often calling itself "Your Racin' Station".

 WESC-FM has a half-century heritage as a country music station.
 In the 1980s and 90s, it was sometimes #1 in the Greenville-Spartanburg Arbitron ratings.